Smile2020/PC-NBV/README.md

    cd PC-NBV
    ```

-2. Compile the TF operators
+2. Compile the TF operators:
    Follow the above information to compile the TF operators.

-3. generate the data
+3. Generate the data:
    you can use lmdb_write_shapenet.py to make lmdb data and put them in folder `data`.

 4. Train the model:
-   Run:
    ```shell
    python train.py
    ```